The PhD Program considers students for fall semester admission only. The application deadline is listed below.

 Official GRE Scores

 The Graduate Record Examination (GRE) is required for all applicants.
+The GRE requirement is optional for the Fall 2024 admissions cycle.

 If you have taken the GRE, but your scores are more than five years old from your application date, you will need to retake the exam.
 GRE scores take approximately five weeks to reach the University if you take the paper-delivered test or 10-15 days if you take the computer-delivered test.
 Tests should be scheduled with the application deadline in mind.
 Official scores are submitted to the University of Wisconsin-Madison (institution code 1846).